A 20-page system. 12 decisions that change how you look on camera. Real before/afters. A pre-shoot checklist. Works with any gear.

 The decisions stay the same.
 The results just get easier to repeat.

-You don’t need to buy everything upfront.
+You don’t need to buy everything up front.

 The guide stays useful as you upgrade.